BoomSaag/snake_game/README.md

-# snake_game
+# Ultra Snake

-basic snake game using sprites
+Basic snake game using sprites

-Currently when you loose the game just closes.

-To be added:

-- Game Over screen
-- score (maybe)
+Use arrow keys to move.

+Aim of the game, get as long as you can by collecting the red blocks that pop up on the screen.